 Heater-cooler systems are used during cardiothoracic surgery (open-heart surgery) and other medical procedures to warm or cool patients in order to optimize care and improve outcomes.

 The heater-cooler devices feature water tanks that transport temperature-controlled water to external heat exchangers or warming-cooling blankets through closed circuits.

-However, according to multiple reports, it’s possible for the water used in several systems, including the 3T system — a heater-cooler device manufactured by LivaNova PLC — to become contaminated, which can result in bacteria, including nontuberculous mycobacterium, to be released into the air through the system’s exhaust vent.
-As a result, patients may be been exposed to the harmful bacteria.
+However, according to multiple reports, it’s possible for the water used in several systems, including the 3T system — a heater-cooler device manufactured by LivaNova PLC — to become contaminated, which can result in bacteria, including nontuberculous mycobacterium, being released into the air through the system’s exhaust vent.
+As a result, patients may be been exposed to harmful bacteria.